Kyriosity/read-write/README+/software/README+/dev-docu.md

 + courtesy of Q&A sites,
 + worthy tricks that harm readability,
 + code snippets in documentation,
-+ domain-explaining quotes from sources like wiki,
++ domain-explaining quotes from sources like a wiki,
-+ notes which will be transformed to tasks (better automatically on submit).
++ notes, which will be transformed to tasks (better automatically on submit).

 Comments may contain text fragments, which will be compiled into documentation along with the application build (and directly refer to the code and serve as the help).
 This good idea requires much phantasy and stumbles on realization and maintenance.

-## Documenting design - you need
+## Documenting the design - on

 ### Diagrams and presentations